thejagadeesh/Cyclistic-bike-share-analysis/README.md

 ```
 The query results reveal that electric bikes are the most popular choice for both casual and member riders, constituting approximately 22.04% and 29.09% of total rides, respectively, showcasing the significant adoption of electric bikes in the bike-sharing program.
 ```
-## Count of Rides and Percentages by Member/Casual
+## Count of Rides and Percentages by Member/Casual:
+Calculate the count and percentages of rides for each member and casual rider:
 ```sql
 SELECT
     member_casual,